 Finally, multiply the employee’s hourly rate of $15 by their accrued vacation time ($15 X 40).
 You owe the employee an accrued vacation payout of $600 before taxes.

 PTO accrual by state

 Some states require that you pay employees for PTO accrual.
 Depending on your business’s locality, you might not be able to establish a use-it-or-lose-it policy for PTO.
-Accrued time off is considered wages in some states, and failing to give employees these wages is illegal.
+Some states consider accrued time off wages, and failing to give employees these wages is illegal.